-Now let’s talk about food.
-One of readers in Singapore told me Sanma (Pacific Saury) is still in season and it’s pretty cheap there (about $4 for 2 whole Sanma in the US).
-So today I’m sharing one more Sanma recipe.
-Please check my other Sanma recipe, Sanma Shioyaki, if you haven’t seen it yet.
+One of my readers in Singapore told me Sanma (Pacific Saury) is still in season and it’s pretty cheap there (about $4 for 2 whole Sanma in the US).
+So today I’m sharing an easy Sanma recipe.
+In case you haven’t seen my other Sanma recipe, check out Sanma Shioyaki recipe.

-In my Beef Teriyaki post I briefly explained that Teriyaki is a cooking technique, which we cook fish/meat till the sauce starts to luster, but “that” sauce we make became very popular outside of Japan.
+In my Beef Teriyaki post, I briefly explained that Teriyaki is a cooking technique, in which we cook ingredients (protein or veggies) till the sauce starts to luster, but “that” sauce we make became very popular outside of Japan.
 We don’t really have a specific name for the luster sauce we cook, but this combination of sauce ingredients are used for many dishes in Japan.
-My fellow blogger Arudhi of A Box of Kitchen made Teriyaki Saury a month ago and as you see, we make the sauce slightly differently, but the cooking method is referred to as “teriyaki”.
 In Japan we use many different kinds of fish prepared this way, and that’s why I mentioned in the previous post that the teriyaki style of cooking is used more on fish than meat in Japan.
 Now let’s go over this quick and easy Sanma Teriyaki recipe.
-Oh, and don’t forget to come back on Friday!
-I made some sweet treats for you… 😉

-- With a sharp knife cut the abdomen of the fish into the flesh to open it up.
-Scrape out the guts and discard.
-Rinse under cold water to clean and remove any traces of blood.
-Cut into 2 inch piece.
+- With a sharp knife, cut the abdomen of the fish to open it up.
+Remove the guts and discard them.
+Rinse under cold water to clean the inside and remove any traces of blood.
+Once the fish is clean, cut into 2 inch pieces.

-- Sprinkle Konbucha and salt and set aside for 10 minutes.
+- Sprinkle salt (or kobucha) and set aside for 10 minutes.

-- In a non-stick frying pan, heat oil on medium high heat.
-Add the fish and cook both sides.
-When the fish is cooked, wipe off extra oil on the frying pan.
+- In a large frying pan, heat the oil on medium-high heat.
+Add the fish and cook both sides until brown and crisp.
+Wipe off any excess oil on the frying pan with a paper towel.

-- Add the seasonings.
+- Add the Teriyaki Sauce.
 Shake the frying pan and coat the fish well with the sauce.

 - When the sauce gets thicken, add green onion.
-Shake the frying to mix.
-Serve the fish on a plate and pour the sauce over.
-Serve immediately.
+Shake the frying pan to mix well and transfer the fish to a serving plate.
+Drizzle the sauce over and serve immediately.